 • Implementation of energy efficiency initiatives to enable us to meet our corporate goals to reduce energy use by 20% and GHG emissions by 25% by 2020 from a 2010 baseline, normalized to production.
 For example, funds were allocated specifically for carbon reduction.
-Major projects approved in 2015 as a result of this process include optimizing the steam system in New Jersey that will save approximately 950,000 M3 in natural gas.
+Major projects approved in 2016 as a result of this process include a boiler efficiency upgrade in New Jersey that will save approximately 3600 GJ in natural gas.